Improve yields and stress tolerance with ATI.

 Most importantly, there are convincing laboratory, greenhouse and field trial demonstrations of broad applications to significantly improving crop yields with our technology, as well as secondary benefits in abiotic stress resistance, disease tolerance, and improved shelf life.

-Co-development terms are negotiated by crop
+Co-development & licensing terms are negotiated by crop.

-For crop-specific Licensing, we seek:
+For Licensing, we seek:

 Technology Access & Research Maintenance Fees

 Criteria for target crop selection for genome editing:

 Fully sequenced genome of a reference variety in the target species; and

 Genetic transformation protocol with routine tissue culture permitting high efficiency plant transformation.

 Licensing and Co-development terms are negotiated by crop.